Last Man Standing : Abu Garcia Suveran

 Here we have a drag that is hidden inside the safety of the gear box away from sand and water, coupled with a groundbreaking anti-reverse: Up till that point most spinning reels had anti-reverse mechanisms that stopped the main gear.
 But because the pressure from the fighting fish is transferred through the rotor to the pinion, an anti-reverse that stopped the main gear put the meshing area between pinion and main gear under an undue stress.
 The Cardinal came with an anti-reverse that worked instead on teeth cut on the pinion, therefore taking away the potentially deforming braking load from the main & pinion gears' contact area.

-Understanding the benefits of the worm gear system is important in order to appreciate the perfection of the Suveran.
-That gearing is the most durable of all gearing types, and it is also the strongest because the contact area between the drive and pinion gears is approximately 3 times the contact area of bevel gears (Mitchell 488/498, Van Staal, Penn 720/722, etc), and nearly 4 times that of Hypoid gears (almost every modern spinning reel).
+Understanding the benefits of the worm gear system is important in order to appreciate the mechanical perfection of the Suveran.
+That gearing is the most durable of all gearing types, and it is also the strongest because the contact area between the drive and pinion gears is approximately 3 times the contact area of bevel gears (Mitchell 488/498, Van Staal surf models, Penn 720/722, etc), and nearly 4 times that of Hypoid gears (almost every modern spinning reel).
 Worm gears also run very smoothly because of their sliding action, there is no rattling and no shock waves sent through the teeth.
 Also very useful is the fact that gear ratios can be increased or decreased by changing the angle of the spiral teeth without the need to change the size of the gears.
 Their only drawback is a slight loss of efficiency compared to other gearing systems.
 That loss is considerable in ratios higher than 8:1, but at slower ratios (as is the case with spinning reels), the efficiency loss is negligible.

 Disassembling the Suveran